rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 filtering, concatenating, joining, groupby and window operations - among many others.

-The best way to see if we support a particular Pandas API is to search our [API docs](/api_docs/index).
+The best way to check if we support a particular Pandas API is to search our [API docs](/api_docs/index).

 ## Data types

-cuDF supports many common data types supported by Pandas, including numeric, datetime, timestamp, string, and categorical data types.
+cuDF supports many of the commonly-used data types in Pandas, including numeric, datetime, timestamp, string, and categorical data types.
 In addition, we support special data types for decimal, list and "struct" values.
 See the section on [Data Types](data-types) for details.

 Note that we do not support custom data types like Pandas'